 As shown above, it seems that our ways of life, especially in the area of sexuality and family life, are very much formed by the situation we live in and the resulting social circumstances.
 To speak of “natural” and “unnatural” therefore makes little sense.

 It makes more sense and is more in accordance with the principles of human rights – and in my opinion also with Christian concepts of compassion – to let people live the way they want to live.
 The only condition is that they do it voluntarily and cause no harm.
 We don´t need more rules, and certainly no coercion.
 Let everyone determine for themselves how they want to live sexuality and family.
 Give us freedom.

 For more about this see my Theses on Polygamy and Monogamy or one of the articles listed below.

 Notice: This article is translated and some contents might have been added or left out to better meet the needs of an international audience from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: August 18, 2013 at 16:21 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.